guardianproject/NetCipher/README.md

 OnionKit for Android
 ========

-Android Library Project for Multi-Layer Network Connections (Better TLS/SSL and Tor)

-The ONION refers to not only Onion Routing used by Tor, but also the concept of multiple layers of security this library provides.
+This is an Android Library Project that provides multiple means to improve network security in mobile applications.
+The "Onion" name refers to not only the Onion Routing concept used by Tor (which provides anonymity and resistance to traffic surveillance), but also the idea of multiple layers of security that any application should utilize.

+More specifically this library provides:

+1. StrongTrustManager: a robust implementation of an TLS/SSL certificate verifier, that can be customized with any set of certificate authorities
+2. Proxied Connection Support: HTTP and SOCKS proxy connection support for HTTP and HTTP/S traffic through specific configuration of the Apache HTTPClient library
+3. OrbotHelper: a utility class to support application integration with Orbot: Tor for Android.
+Check if its installed, running, etc.

-You can use this library without using Tor, but obviously we think using strong TLS/SSL connections over Tor is just about the best thing in the world.
+IT MUST BE NOTED, that you can use this library without using Orbot/Tor, but obviously we think using strong TLS/SSL connections over Tor is just about the best thing in the world.

 # StrongTrustManager